bahmutov/gt/README.md

 ## Changes

+* 0.1.5 - trying to install gt as bin node tool
 * 0.1.4
     * added raises(function, expected error type, message) support
     * you can run multiple tests at once, just list all test modules